 On a 10-minute video the difference is 2 seconds vs. 60 seconds.
 On a 1-hour podcast it's 2 seconds vs. 5+ minutes.

 Both produce word-level timestamps.
-YouTube's are tied to the actual playback (synced precisely with the video).
-Whisper's are inferred from the audio — usually accurate within 100ms but occasionally drift.
+A caption track's timings are tied to the actual playback, synced precisely with the video.
+Whisper's are inferred from the audio, usually accurate within 100ms but occasionally drifting.

 Whisper-large-v3-turbo dramatically reduces this issue compared to base Whisper, but it's not eliminated.